elimu-ai/web3-wiki/README.md

 ## Decentralized Autonomous Organization
 The open source project is organized as a Decentralized Autonomous Organization (DAO): **Ξlimu DAO**

 The *Ξlimu DAO* is the financial layer surrounding the elimu.ai software, enabling contributor coordination and contributor rewards.
+You can learn more about elimu.ai at https://github.com/elimu-ai/wiki.

+### What is `$ELIMU`? 💎
+[`$ELIMU`](https://etherscan.io/token/0xe29797910d413281d2821d5d9a989262c8121cc2) is the governance token used by the Ξlimu DAO.

-## Web3 Tools
+### Web3 Tools

-The Ξlimu DAO uses a combination of Web3 tools for handling organizational mechanisms like voting, fundraising, payments, etc.
+The Ξlimu DAO uses a combination of Web3 tools for handling organizational mechanisms like voting, fundraising, payments, etc:

 - Governance token: [`$ELIMU`](https://etherscan.io/token/0xe29797910d413281d2821d5d9a989262c8121cc2)
 - Voting (off-chain): [Snapshot](https://snapshot.org/#/elimu.eth)